 Peer-to-peer lending providers are FCA regulated and approved websites that facilitate loan-based crowdfunding.

-You can pick from three main categories of borrower:
+You can pick from three main categories of borrowers:

 You can also ‘invest’ in a business by buying their bad debt.
-With debt security crowdfunding, like bonds, you receive a set interest rate over a fixed period, though now the returns are tax-free.
+With debt security crowdfunding, like bonds, you receive a set interest rate over a fixed period.
+And because it is through an ISA, the returns are tax-free.

 Just because peer-to-peer platforms are FCA approved, doesn’t mean your funds are protected by the FSCS (Financial Services Compensation Scheme), because unlike other forms of ISA, they’re not.